Nick689/CustomPOS/Readme.md

 Login:  Only one user is declared in default database: <root>    Password is managed by MySQL.
 You will have to grant new users.

 Special item:
- -  *DIV* is the reference for miscellaneous item, it has editable name
+ -  *DIV* is the reference for miscellaneous item, it has editable name.
- -  '  Single quote at beginning of the name indicate a comment
+ -  '  Single quote at beginning of the name indicate a comment.

+Barcode:  Delete any zero at the beginning of barcodes otherwise it will not work.

 ##[License](License.md)
 CustomPOS is published under GNU GPLv2